ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 ---------------------
 If you have specific issues with the ACI modules, or a feature request, or you like to contribute to the ACI project by proposing changes or documentation updates, look at the Ansible Community wiki ACI page at: https://github.com/ansible/community/wiki/Network:-ACI

 You will find our roadmap, an overview of open ACI issues and pull-requests, and more information about who we are.
 If you have an interest in using ACI with Ansible, feel free to join!
-We occasionally meet online to track progress and prepare for new Ansible releases.
+We occasionally meet online (on the #ansible-network chat channel, using Matrix at ansible.im or using IRC at `irc.libera.chat <https://libera.chat/>`_) to track progress and prepare for new Ansible releases.

 .. seealso::